 - Problem solving.
 The workshops will use a problem-solving approach to uncover the enduring mathematical understandings underlying key mathematical questions, i.e. engagement with performance tasks that are open-ended, complex and authentic. - Developing mathematical definitions.
-The students themselves will develop and test mathematical definitions.

-- Use of mathematical materials and resources.
-The students will explore and critique a wide variety of materials and resources. - Discussion of mathematical ideas and explaining and following explanations - Demonstrations

-All materials will be made available on Moodle.
-Use of advance organisers, mind-mapping tools, illustrations and video segments will aim to provide multiple means of representation, expression and engagement in the spirit of universal design for learning.
+The students themselves will develop and test mathematical definitions. - Use of mathematical materials and resources.
+The students will explore and critique a wide variety of materials and resources. - Discussion of mathematical ideas and explaining and following explanations. - Demonstrations. - Materials will be made available on Moodle.
+Use of illustrations and video segments will aim to provide multiple means of representation, expression and engagement in the spirit of universal design for learning.